bwhite/picarus/doc/api.rst

 API
 ===

+There are Python and Javascript libraries available for communicating with Picarus and they are kept in sync with the server.
+As the API is being changed somewhat frequently at this point, it is best to use these libraries for communication.
+The documentation below explains the encodings, REST calls, and parameters available.

 Data access
 -----------
 You can access data by row (/data/:table/:row) or by slice (/slice/:table/:startRow/:stopRow which is [startRow, stopRow)).
 Slices exploit the contiguous nature of the rows in HBase and allow for batch execution on Hadoop.